aalmada/aalmada.github.io/_posts/2018-05-14-Why-I-always-use-var-in-csharp.md

 ## ‘var’ Eliminates Value Type Boxing

-In the .NET framework, value types are "boxed" when cast to an interface type, causing them to be copied to the heap, and all method calls become virtual.
+In the .NET framework, value types are [boxed](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing) when cast to an interface type, causing them to be copied to the heap, and all method calls become virtual.
 This implicit boxing occurs when assigned to a variable declared as an interface type.

 Typically, `GetEnumerator()` returns `IEnumerator<T>`, a reference type.
 However, `List<T>.GetEnumerator()` returns `List<T>.Enumerator`, a value type that implements `IEnumerator<T>`.
-If cast to the interface, the value is "boxed".
+If cast to the interface, the value is boxed.
 Many people overlook this distinction, but getting the type wrong can significantly impact performance.
-By using `var`, automatic avoidance of "boxing" is ensured.
+By using `var`, automatic avoidance of accidental boxing is ensured.

 > I've developed an analyzer featuring a rule to detect instances of this case: [NetFabric.Hyperlinq.Analyzer](https://github.com/NetFabric/NetFabric.Hyperlinq.Analyzer/blob/master/docs/reference/HLQ001_AssignmentBoxing.md)